 On this page

 Your organisation’s child safe environments policy must include a rigorous screening process to select staff and volunteers who are safe and suitable to work with children.

 This should be a combined process of background checking, risk assessment and decision-making regarding whether a person is suitable to work or volunteer with children.

-This is more likely to be achieved using a variety of screening measures, which may include face-to-face interviews, referee checks and relevant history assessments.
-In some cases, relevant history assessments are required by law.
+This is more likely to be achieved using a variety of screening measures, which may include face-to-face interviews, referee checks and working with children checks (WWCC).
+In some cases, WWCCs are required by law.

 Interviews for candidates for positions that involve working with children should include:

-- both behaviour/event based questions and open questions that invite explanations rather than yes or no answers (for example, why do you want to work with children?)
+- both behaviour or event based questions and open questions that invite explanations rather than yes or no answers (for example, why do you want to work with children?)

 - questions about the applicant’s motivation to work with children, their competency and their values

 - inquiry that verifies their past experience.

-Applicants must provide at least one referee that is current or the most recent employer.
+Applicants must provide at least 1 referee that is current or the most recent employer.

 When conducting referee checks, you should you ask the referee:

-- ask the referee if they have directly supervised the applicant and directly observed their work with children
+- if they have directly supervised the applicant and directly observed their work with children

-- directly ask if they have any concerns about the applicant’s work with children
+- if they have any concerns about the applicant’s work with children

-- ask if they have ever observed the applicant working with a child with challenging behaviour.
+- if they have ever observed the applicant working with a child with challenging behaviour.

-In some cases, the law requires that a relevant history assessment is conducted before a person is engaged to work with children.
-Visit the relevant history obligations page for more information about your organisation's obligation to conduct relevant history assessments.
+In some cases, the law requires that a WWCC is conducted before a person is engaged to work with children or young people.

 You may also consider: